The Strokes: 2009–2011: Angles

-Comedown Machine (2012−2015)
+2012−2015: Comedown Machine

 In April 2012, bassist Nikolai Fraiture posted a tweet announcing that the band was heading into the studio to work on some new ideas.
 The Strokes later revealed that they were planning to record a new album as soon as possible.
 Fraiture added that the band would record their fifth album in the same manner as they put together Angles, with each member bringing in his own ideas and putting them together in the studio.
 On January 17, 2013, Seattle alternative radio station 107.7 The End posted on their Facebook page that they were previewing a new song by The Strokes entitled "All the Time".
 It was later confirmed that "All the Time" would be the lead single from the untitled fifth album.
 On January 25, 2013, the song "One Way Trigger" was published on their official website, and made available for free download.
 The song was initially met with a mixed reaction from fans of the band.
 On January 28, a Reddit user discovered what he correctly assumed to be the new album cover within the subpages of the band's official website, which led to a widespread rumor that the new album would be titled Comedown Machine.
 On January 30, the title for the fifth album was revealed to be Comedown Machine, set to be released on March 26 in the U.S. and March 25 in the UK.
 On February 13, 2013, the first single from the band's fifth album premiered on the radio, named "All the Time".
 The single was released for download on February 19, and was described as a return to the classic Strokes sound of first albums Is This It and Room on Fire.
 The album was released on March 25, 2013, in the UK and March 26 in the United States.
 The band decided to pull a media blackout with the album: no promotion in the form of TV appearances, interviews, photos, shows, or tours.
 On October 15, 2013, the band revealed that they were looking to "return to the scene" in 2014.